-Staying safe at work after 19th July 2021
+Staying safe at work in the Covid era

 We are once more in the middle of a whirlwind of ever-changing government advice about Covid.
 On 19th July, only days from now, workplaces can re-open normally – in theory at least.
 The rising Covid infection rates in the UK mean that there is a lot of anxiety about the re-opening.
 Employers have decisions to make about how to best serve their business and customers whilst looking after employee welfare.